Herbertkartel/alx-higher_level_programming/0x02-python-import_modules/README.md

-A program that prints the results of all the arguments
+A program that prints all the the names defined by the module